matjaz99/alertmonitor/README.md

 Alertmonitor provides three views:
 - Raw - anything that is received on webhook
-- Journal - history of all alerts
+- Journal - history of all events
-- Active - only selected alerts
+- Active - only active alerts

 Alertmonitor correlates alarms and clears to display selected alarms (ie. alarms which haven't received clear yet).